-Our professional services business, which performs implementation and configuration of our subscription service for our customers, has grown as our revenues from subscriptions have grown.
+Our professional services business, which performs implementation and configuration of our subscription service and training for our customers, has grown as our revenues from subscriptions have grown.
 We believe our investment in professional services facilitates the adoption of our subscription service.
 As a result, our sales efforts have been focused primarily on our subscription service, rather than the profitability of our professional services business.
-Historically, our pricing for professional services was predominantly on a fixed-fee basis and the cost of the time and materials incurred to complete these services were greater than the amount charged to the customer.
-These factors contributed to our negative gross profit percentages from professional services and other of (6)% and (45)% for the three months ended September 30, 2012 and 2011, respectively and (6)% and (20)% for the nine months ended September 30, 2012 and 2011, respectively.
-The improvement in gross profit percentages was due in part to the adoption of new revenue recognition accounting guidance commencing on July 1, 2010.
-In addition, in December 2011, we began shifting our pricing model to a time-and-materials basis and pricing our services predominantly based on the anticipated cost of those services.
-If we are unable to successfully transition to a time-and-materials based pricing model and manage the growth of our professional services business, our operating results, including our profit margins, will be harmed.
-In addition, the shift to this new pricing model may cause our sales cycle to lengthen.
+Historically, our pricing for professional services was predominantly on a fixed-fee basis and the cost of the time and materials incurred to complete these services was greater than the amount charged to the customer.
+These factors contributed to our gross profit and loss percentages from professional services and other of 3% and (30)% for the three months ended March 31, 2013 and 2012.
+If we are unable to manage the growth of our professional services business and sustain our projected utilization rate for our professional services personnel, our operating results, including our profit margins, will be harmed.